crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

 Armour
-  Having a high Armour skill means that you are skilled at wearing armour of all kinds, multiplying the protection provided not just by body armour but also by cloaks, gloves, etc. It also very slightly mitigates the penalties to spellcasting and missile weapon speed from wearing heavy armour.
+  Heavier body armours give more reliable protection from damage but have several disadvantages.

+  Having a high Armour skill means that you are used to wearing heavy armour, allowing you to move more freely and gain more protection.
+When you look at an armour's description (from within the inventory), you can see in particular how cumbersome it is.
+This is measured by the encumbrance rating.

+  This skill helps to overcome the evasion penalty of body armours, reduces the amount by which heavy armour hampers melee fighting and also somewhat mitigates the bad effects of heavy armour on spellcasting.
+High Armour skill also increases the AC provided by other types of armour (gloves, cloaks, etc.).

 Dodging
   A high Dodging skill helps you to evade melee and ranged attacks more